-Huntington Woods is characterized by an outstanding sense of community that has a close-knit neighborhood feel as well as an active, engaged, and informed citizenry.
+Huntington Woods is characterized by an outstanding sense of community that has a close-knit neighborhood informed citizenry.

 Huntington Woods will continue to provide superior services to the community, including high quality recreational opportunities.

 The City will continue to be known for its quality and historic residential character and also will strive to attract and offer a variety of housing types that attract new residents to the community.